 (Any of the forms of the charge may be used here.
 When the charge is finished, the four winds step, one at a time, to the new Eagle, and each puts their right hand on the Eagle’s right shoulder as they state the following:)

 – East Wind: Remember the common law: trustworthy, loyal, helpful.

 – West Wind: Remember the law of equity: friendly, courteous, kind.

 – South Wind: Remember the civil law: obedient, cheerful, thrifty.

 – North Wind: Remember the divine law, the most powerful of all: brave, clean, reverent.

 – Allowat: I now welcome you, new Eagle, to the summit of your trail.
 The Eagle is strong and powerful, and flies unblinking into the face of the sun.
 It soars high and builds on a pinnacle.
 You must not swerve from your duties as an Eagle.

 – Kitchkinet: (Hands upraised) We now call upon the Great Spirit of all, for His blessing on this young man.
-May he ever strive to attain the noblest and highest ideals of life.
-Be his strength and his Guide.
-Cause him to follow a straight trail and to never be a reason for other Scouts to waver from the path.
-Protect him for many moons to come.
+May they ever strive to attain the noblest and highest ideals of life.
+Be their strength and their Guide.
+Cause them to follow a straight trail and to never be a reason for other Scouts to waver from the path.
+Protect them for many moons to come.
 May the Great Master of all Scouts be with us until our trails cross again.
 (Hold pose until curtains close, etc. If no stage or curtains are used, the OA members walk back from whence they came, and the Scoutmaster takes over to start the congratulations.)

 Back to top of page